-Mr. Hammond is the Group Managing Director of Mail.ru, one of the largest European internet Experience businesses.
+Mr. Hammond is the Group Managing Director of Mail.ru, one of the largest European internet businesses.
 Prior to that he was Group Strategist at Metalloinvest Holdings, where he had responsibility for part of the non-core asset portfolio.
 Prior to joining Metalloinvest, Mr. Hammond was a director at Credit Suisse, where he worked for 12 years as an investment analyst.
-During his time with Credit Suisse Mr. Hammond was ranked number one 8 times in the Extell,

-Institutional Investor and Reuters surveys.
+During his time with Credit Suisse Mr. Hammond was ranked number one 8 times in the Extell, Institutional Investor and Reuters surveys.

+Special responsibilities

-Special responsibilities Member of the Audit and Remuneration and Nomination Committees
+Member of the Audit and Remuneration and Nomination Committees entities

-Mail.Ru. (appointed April 2011) Nautilus Minerals (appointed Oct 2009) entities Puricore Inc. (appointed May 2010)
+Other current directorships in listed Mail.ru. (appointed April 2011)

+Nautilus Minerals (appointed Oct 2009) Puricore Inc. (appointed May 2010)